Glenn Dunki-Jacobs-Nolten

 Mike Matera, Professor - Computer and Information Systems

 Technology inspires Mike Matera, and he's grateful to be able to share my love of tech with students.He has been an instructor at Cabrillo College since 2013.
-In that time I've taught many CIS and CS classes.
+In that time he’s taught many CIS and CS classes.
 Teaching programming is his passion.
 He teaches classes in Python, C++, BASH, database, and networking, among others.
 Mike is a Linux expert as well.
 Prior to working at Cabrillo he spent 15 years at Xilinx INC. Xilinx is the world's leading supplier of Field Programmable Gate Arrays, a type of microchip that is programmed to emulate other chips.
-I began my career as a logic designer, producing self-test circuits and have three circuit patents: US6239611B1, US6651238B1, US8212576B1.
+He began his career as a logic designer, producing self-test circuits and has three circuit patents: US6239611B1, US6651238B1, US8212576B1.
 He has a B.S. in Computer Engineering from UC Santa Cruz.

 Mike Matera Course Descriptions